anupamavm/WeatherAPI/README.md

 # Weather API

 The Weather API is a Node.js application that allows users to register and receive weather updates for their locations.
 It also sends weather emails to registered users every 3 hours with the latest weather data.
+This does not include a front end.
+Only a backend API can be used to build a frontend application.

 ## Features